Woy Woy - Blackwall

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Woy Woy - Blackwall's approval levels have been significantly below the yearly average of 38, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Woy Woy - Blackwall's approval levels have been significantly above the yearly average of 38, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?